-Some taxpayers may be able to take advantage of two tax code sections by first performing an IRC §1031 tax deferred exchange and later converting the replacement property into a principle residence which may qualify for tax benefits under IRC §121.
+Some taxpayers may be able to take advantage of two tax code sections by first performing an IRC §1031 tax-deferred exchange and later converting the replacement property into a principal residence which may qualify for tax benefits under IRC §121.

 Section 121 of the Internal Revenue Code allows: